ethanlipson/DensityMap/README.md

 <b>void readLine(glm::vec3 p1, glm::vec3 p2, int numVals, unsigned char* vals)</b>
 Gets the interpolated values along the line between two points and writes them to a given array.
-Make suree at least `numVals` bytes of memory are allocated for `vals`.
+Make sure at least `numVals` bytes of memory are allocated for `vals`.

 ## Movement